ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part4_RAG.md

 The strategy here aims for smaller chunk retrieval for improved search quality while incorporating surrounding context for reasoning by the Language Model.
 Two options can explored:

-1. Sentence Window Retrieval: Embedding each sentence in a document separately to achieve high accuracy in the cosine distance search between the query and the context.
+**Sentence Window Retrieval**: Embedding each sentence in a document separately to achieve high accuracy in the cosine distance search between the query and the context.
 After retrieving the most relevant single sentence, a context window is extended by including a specified number of sentences before and after the retrieved sentence.
 This extended context is then sent to the LLM for reasoning upon the provided query.
 The goal is to enhance the LLM's understanding of the context surrounding the retrieved sentence, enabling more informed responses.

 Source: [https://medium.com/@shivansh.kaushik/advanced-text-retrieval-with-elasticsearch-llamaindex-sentence-window-retrieval-cb5ea720aa44](https://medium.com/@shivansh.kaushik/advanced-text-retrieval-with-elasticsearch-llamaindex-sentence-window-retrieval-cb5ea720aa44)

-1. Auto-Merging Retriever:  In this approach, documents are initially split into smaller child chunks, each referring to a larger parent chunk.
+**Auto-Merging Retriever**:  In this approach, documents are initially split into smaller child chunks, each referring to a larger parent chunk.
 During retrieval, smaller chunks are fetched first.
 If, among the top retrieved chunks, more than a specified number are linked to the same parent node (larger chunk), the context fed to the LLM is replaced by this parent node.
 This process can be likened to automatically merging several retrieved chunks into a larger parent chunk, hence the name "auto-merging retriever."
 The method aims to capture both granularity and context, contributing to more comprehensive and coherent responses from the LLM.

 Source: [https://twitter.com/clusteredbytes](https://twitter.com/clusteredbytes)